NISHANTSHRIVASTAV/VehiclePlateDetection/README.md

 $ cd VehiclePlateDetection
 ```

-3. Now, run the following command in your Terminal/Command Prompt to install the libraries required
+3. Now, run the following command in the terminal/command prompt to install the required libraries
 ```
-$ pip3 install -r requirements.txt
+$ pip install -r requirements.txt
 ```

 ## :bulb: Working